Kimberley’s Underground Mining Railway is owned and operated by the Sullivan Mine and Railway Historical Society.

 - In 1995 the railway line was extended by five kilometres winding down the mountainside and through the Mark Creek Valley to the Downtown Station.

 - In 2004 the extension to the Kimberley Alpine Resort was completed.

 - In October, 2005, the immense undertaking of drilling a 750-foot tunnel was begun.
-This tunnel is located in the Mark Creek Valley and will house the Sullivan Mine Interpretive Centre.
+This tunnel is located in the Mark Creek Valley and houses the Sullivan Mine Interpretive Centre.
 This project was jointly funded by the Canada/British Columbia Infrastructure Program and by Teck Cominco Ltd. The tunnel excavation was done by very experienced former Sullivan miners employed by Redding Mining of Kimberley.

-- In 2006, the BCMR volunteers constructed a new locomotive on three new railcars.
+- In 2006, the BCMR volunteers constructed a new locomotive and three new railcars.
 During the fall of 2006 the final preparation of the railbed, laying of the rails, and construction of the underground facilities were completed.

 An official opening ceremony was held prior to the May 19 start of the 2007 tourist season. with many dignitaries from Teck and from all three levels of government in attendance as well as members of the media, our dedicated volunteers and interested Kimberley residents.